nate-trojian/BoostISO/README.md

               command : exit

     -   BoostIso.java
-            * This file implements the Boost ISO algorithm on the above datasets.
+            Markup : * This file implements the Boost ISO algorithm on the above datasets.
 You can run the program by first compiling it using the following command : javac BoostIso.java

             * We can then run this file against the dataset of our choice by using the following commands :
                 Human, Yeast dataset -